cis-ds/course-site/content/homework/machine-learning/index.md

 # Overview

-Due by 9:40am (Chicago) on March 2nd.
+Due by 9:30am (Chicago) on July 19th.

 # Fork the `hw07` repository